syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ## Visible resource count

-You can customize the number of visible resources in the day , week , work week and timeline views by using the `VisibleResourceCount` property of `DaysViewSettings`  or `TimelineViewSettings` in `SfScheduler`.
+YYou can customize the number of visible resources in the day, week , work week and timeline views by using the `VisibleResourceCount` property of `DaysViewSettings`  or `TimelineViewSettings` in `SfScheduler`.

 ### Visible resource count in days view
 `DaysViewSetting` applicable for `Day`, `Week` and `WorkWeek` views.
 By default, value of this property is set to 3.